Describe a public holiday that people enjoy.: IELTS Speaking Cue Card

 What other public holidays are popular in your country?

-In addition to Diwali, other popular public holidays in my country include Holi, Eid, and Christmas.
-Each of these holidays has its own unique traditions and celebrations, bringing people together to enjoy festivities, food, and family time.
+Apart from Diwali, other popular public holidays in my country include Holi, Eid, and Christmas.
+Each of these holidays has its own unique traditions and celebrations, and people enjoy them for different reasons, such as the colors of Holi or the family gatherings during Eid.

 How do people prepare for Diwali in your community?

 In my community, preparations for Diwali start weeks in advance.
-People clean their homes, buy new clothes, and decorate with lights and rangoli.
-Families also prepare a variety of sweets and snacks to share with friends and neighbors, creating a festive atmosphere.
+People clean and decorate their homes, buy new clothes, and prepare sweets and snacks.
+Many also purchase gifts for family and friends, and there’s a lot of excitement in the air as everyone gets ready for the celebrations.

 Band 7